 We are a charity and rely on donations to boost the work we do with young people of different faiths, by bringing them together to explore their similarities and differences.
 By giving generously we are able to develop and extend our work to other areas of the UK.

-Your donations are used to help fund events in our four key locations across the UK, and will help us expand our work into other cities and communities that would benefit from interfaith events for young people from all denominations.
+Your donations are used to help fund events in our three key locations across the UK, and will help us expand our work into other cities and communities that would benefit from interfaith events for young people from all denominations.

 Cheques should be made payable to The Feast, and before you pop it in the post please make sure to print off and fill out the donation form and enclose it with your cheque.
 If you pay tax in the UK don’t forget to complete the Gift Aid section.

-Please PRAY with us for the peace of our city and amongst young people of different faiths and cultures.
+Please PRAY with us for the peace of our world and amongst young people of different faiths and cultures.
 Pray The Feast would be a part of enabling young people to have genuine friendships which challenge prejudice.

 TELL others about this project by sharing our stories on Social Media, such as Facebook and Twitter.